chrscmpl/TheOdinProject/Foundations/6.Javascript-Basics/2.Fundamentals-Part-2/Knowledge-Check.md

 ## **What is the relationship between null and undefined?**

-`undefined` should not be assigned to a variable manually and it should only represent uninitialized or not declared variables, if a value is not known, `null` should be assigned instead.
+`undefined` should not be assigned to a variable manually and it should only represent uninitialized variables, if a value is not known, `null` should be assigned instead.
 In boolean expressions they are always equal to each other and nothing else, unless the strict equality `===` operator is used.

 ---